spacetelescope/romancal/docs/roman/outlier_detection/outlier_detection.rst

 during processing includes:

 #.
 The ``save_open`` parameter gets set to `False`
-   when opening the input :py:class:`~romancal.datamodels.container.ModelContainer` object.
-This forces all input models in the input :py:class:`~romancal.datamodels.container.ModelContainer` to get written out to disk.
+   when opening the input :py:class:`~romancal.datamodels.library.ModelLibrary` object.
+This forces all input models in the input :py:class:`~romancal.datamodels.library.ModelLibrary` to get written out to disk.
    It then uses the filename of the input model during subsequent processing.

 #.
 The ``in_memory`` parameter gets passed to the :py:class:`~romancal.resample.ResampleStep`